lohikansun/Musiq/designDocument.md

 As a new user, I will be able to log in to MusiQ with my Spotify Premium account credentials.
 If I do not have a Spotify account, I will be able to create one to log in to MusiQ with from the main application.
 Once I'm logged in, I can join a pre-existing listening group by entering the name and creator of it or I can create one myself.
 Once I'm in a joint listening group, I can search for songs to add to the playlist, rearrange the songs in the playlist, pause or play the current song, and remove songs.
 I will only be able to listen to the song playing if I have my Spotify app or web player open since songs can only be streamed through Spotify's own application.

 As a user, I will be able to see what groups I've been a part of before.
-When I view my previously joined groups, I can re-join them to be access all features of the queue just as I had previously.
+When I view my previously joined groups, I can re-join them to access all features of the queue just as I had previously.
 If I did not create a group and it was deleted by it's creator, then I will not be able to see it in my list at all.

 As a user who created a listening group, I will have the ability to edit the information about the group I created.
 I will be the only one who can rename the group's name and description or delete the group entirely.
 If I delete the group, all users who had joined it before will no longer be a part of it.
 I will be able to see it in my previously joined groups list, however, users who were in it will not.